mgol/npm-bump/README.md

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test`.

 ## License
-Copyright (c) 2014 Michał Gołębiowski.
+Copyright (c) 2014 Michał Gołębiowski-Owczarek.
 Licensed under the MIT license.